djtoler/Deploying-a-Python-App-onto-AWS-ECS-with-AWS-Fargate/Documentation.md

 ## Git and Github

-GitHub is a web-based platform that provides hosting for software development projects utilizing Git for version control.
+GitHub is a web-based platform that provides hosting for software development projects, utilizing Git for version control.

-n our collaborative project involving three contributors, the use of Git's branching strategy has been highly beneficial.
+In our collaborative project involving three contributors, the use of Git's branching strategy has been highly beneficial.
 Each collaborator working on an individual feature branch has minimized merge conflicts, enabling parallel development and faster progress.
 The isolation of changes in feature branches ensures that contributors can work independently without affecting the main codebase.
 The pull request mechanism facilitates efficient code review and collaboration, contributing to higher code quality.
 This approach has not only streamlined our workflow but also reduced the likelihood of conflicts during the merging process.
 Overall, Git's branching strategy has played a crucial role in fostering a collaborative, organized, and efficient development environment for our project.

 ## Python Script